Alla Dzhioyeva: 2011 presidential election

 Dzhioyeva remained an outspoken critic of Kokoity in 2010–2011 and decided to run in the 2011 presidential election.
 Its first round took place on November 13 with Dzhioyeva running against 10 other candidates, including Anatoliy Bibilov, who carried the backing of both Kokoity and the Kremlin.
 Bibilov and Dzhioyeva secured 25.44% and 25.37% of the votes respectively and advanced to the runoff.

 The second round took place on November 27.
 According to the preliminary results, Dzhioyeva secured 56.74% of the votes, while Bibilov received 40%.
 At that point, the South Ossetian Supreme Court ordered the Central Electoral Commission not to publish the results, acting on the Bibilov's Unity Party's complaints of electoral fraud.
 On November 29, the court annulled the election and barred Dzhioyeva from running in the next one.

 Amidst the ensued political crisis, Dzhioyeva announced that due to the fact she had received the most votes, she was president-elect.
 She formed a state council to serve as the new government of South Ossetia, and her supporters took to the streets in protest of the sanctions taken against her.
 During one of the demonstrations, Dzhioyeva obtained the protocols from the Central Electoral Commission, confirming Dzhioyeva to be the winner.

 Dzhioyeva and her supporters demanded Kokoity's resignation and international recognition of Dzhioyeva's victory, while her supporters engaged in demonstrations on Tskhinvali's central square.
 At the same time, she entered into negotiations with the president; representatives from Russia acted as mediators.

 On December 9, the sides reached an agreement, which includes Kokoity's resignation, with the prime minister Vadim Brovtsev becoming the acting president until the next election is held on March 25, 2012; Dzhioyeva was allowed to contest it.

 Dzhioyeva announced her withdrawal from the deal in January 2012, condemning the planned runoff as "illegal" and saying she was planning to hold her inauguration as president on February 10.
 Acting president Vadim Brovtsev accused her of trying to plot a coup d’état.
 On February 9, 2012, South Ossetian police raided her office, trying to take her into custody.
 As a result, she was hospitalized unconscious, reportedly suffering from a stroke.
 Her supporters claim she was hit with a rifle-butt.
 She remained in hospital for 45 days and was discharged, on March 24, 2012, under police guard.

 Recent career

 On 23 May 2012, Dzhioyeva was appointed Deputy Prime Minister by decree of President Leonid Tibilov.

+Dzhioyeva was elected to parliament in the 2019 election as a member of Nykhaz.
+She would not stand for re-election in the 2024 election.